cakephp/docs/en/development/testing.rst

 controllers, your cookies are likely encrypted.
 As of 3.1.7, CakePHP provides helper methods for interacting with encrypted cookies in your test cases::

-    // Set a cookie using aes and the default key.
+    // Set a cookie using AES and the default key.
     $this->cookieEncrypted('my_cookie', 'Some secret values');

     // Assume this action modifies the cookie.